GingerDeity/GingerDeity.github.io/_posts/2026-24-02-sustainability.md

 <p style="text-align:center;">
   <img src="/assets/posts/2026-24-02/schedule1.png" style="max-width:600px;">
 </p>
-(may require opening in it's own tab to see properly)
+(may require opening in its own tab to see properly)

 I was waking up at 6:00 am, working out, showering, and then immediately working on networking and projects for at least 8 hours.
 I had screens off at exact minutes, I was performing at work, and I was following routines to a tee.
 Sure, I was a bit tired, but I felt like a brand new man.